-Sawhorse’s all-women’s program engaged 12 youth and five professional builders, all female-identified, in building the gorgeous Salish House.
+Sawhorse’s all-women’s program engaged 12 youth and five professional builders, all female-identified, in creating the gorgeous Salish House.
 The team put the finishing touches on this unique student-designed tiny home in 2018, when it was delivered to the first all-women’s tiny house village.

 Teen girls from schools all over Seattle banded together to draft this design and execute it, guided by mentors from Olson Kundig and LMN Architects.